Highest and Best Use – Optimizing Commercial Real EstateApril 30, 2019

 4. Maximum Productivity

 The appraiser has eliminated uses that fail any of the first three tests.
 Therefore, it’s time to identify the use with maximum productivity.
-Truthfully, for a use to be the highest and best use, it must not only be financially feasible.
-It should also provide the best rate of return, given the amount of risk.
-As described earlier, the appraiser can estimate NOI and risk to figure the risk-adjusted rate of return.
+First, for a use to be the highest and best use, it must be financially feasible.
+However, it should also provide the best rate of return, given the amount of risk.
+As described earlier, the appraiser can estimate both NOI and risk in order to figure the risk-adjusted rate of return.

 Alternatively, the appraiser can adopt the cost approach to find the use that maximizes the land’s residual value.
 The use includes the land and improvements.
-The technique is to estimate the value of the use and subtract costs.
-Specifically, the costs include labor, capital and entrepreneurial effort.
+This technique estimates the value of the use and then subtracts the costs.
+Specifically, costs include labor, capital and entrepreneurial effort.

 A third approach is to investigate the going cost of land for various uses.
 For instance, apartment land might cost less than retail land.
 This is strong evidence that retail land is more valuable, as voted and ultimately determined by buyers’ dollars.